- Home

 SafetyWing: Does not cover mental health treatment.
 Therapy, counseling, psychiatric consultations, and mental health medications are explicitly excluded from Nomad Insurance.

-Genki: Covers mental health and psychotherapy on the Explorer and Explorer Premium tiers.
+Genki Traveler: Covers mental health and psychotherapy.
 This includes therapy sessions, psychiatric consultations, and related prescriptions.
-The Traveller tier does not include mental health.

 Mental health verdict: Genki wins.
-For nomads who value access to mental health support — and given the well-documented psychological challenges of long-term solo travel, more nomads should — Genki’s Explorer tier is one of the very few nomad insurance products that includes it.
+For nomads who value access to mental health support — and given the well-documented psychological challenges of long-term solo travel, more nomads should — Genki Traveler is one of the very few nomad insurance products that includes it.

 Dental and Routine Care